paulrm/neuro/README.md

 # neuro

-Nueroglia a simple, i don't know yet what the hell
+Nueroglia a simple, Just I don't know yet what the hell

 ## Philosophy